 1 Required

-+ Available only on Canvas.
++ Available only as an asynchronous course on Canvas.

 This course is completely lecture-based and sets the three key concepts used to frame the Intercultural Competence Certificate (ICC).
 To make it more accessible to all, we are presenting it in 4 ten-minute modules on Canvas, where you can watch it at your leisure, and reference it throughout your training and beyond.
 Credit for watching all four of these sessions will be applied towards the Knowledge portion of the ICC.
 We highly recommend that you watch either this session or attend the Core Culture Values and Culture Mapping session before delving too far into the rest of the certificate program.